sevagh/goat/README.md

 ### Additional dependencies for ENI

 Goat by itself is sufficient for the EBS feature, but needs help for setting up an ENI.
 Refer to [this](./docs/ENI.md#setting-up-the-eni---ec2-net-utils) document.
-It refers to my fork of a [port of ec2-net-utils](https://github.com/sevagh/ec2-utils/releases) from the Amazon Linux AMI to CentOS/systemd.

 ### Examples